FranciscoTrigo/trigomijesBlog/content/posts/bedsensor2023/index.md

----
+--
-draft: false
+draft: true
-title: Hacking together a Zigbee bed sensor with no soldering
+title: Hacking together a Zigbee bed (or chair) sensor with no soldering
 subtitle: A quick and easy way of creating a new sensor # Optional
 date: 2024-02-01
 description: >-
-  A small list of my favorite games that I played this year, but not necessarily new games.
+    Small tutorial on how to make a sensor to know if you are on your bed or chair.
 tags:
   - home assistant
   - home automation